scikit-hep/vegascope/README.md

                         verbose)
   -Q, --no-newtab       if supplied, do not open a browser window (opposite of
-                        newtab, only applicable to LocalCanvas)
+                        newtab, only applicable to LocalCanvas) --vega VERSION        Vega version to request from cdn.jsdelivr.net or "" to use an standalone copy.
+  --vega-lite VERSION   Vega-Lite version to request from cdn.jsdelivr.net or
+                        "" to use an standalone copy.
+  --vega-embed VERSION  Vega-Embed version to request from cdn.jsdelivr.net or
+                        "" to use an standalone copy.
 ```

 In file-watching mode, the canvas will update when the file is overwritten.
 In stdin-watching mode, the canvas will update when a one-line JSON document is passed to stdin.